sschmidTU/japanese-subtitles-word-frequency-list/README.md

 The data set was comprised of 12,277 subtitle files taken from https://github.com/Matchoo95/JP-Subtitles.
 The frequeny lists were generated with JParser and cb's Japanese Text Analysis Tool.

+[mostly anime/JDrama - sschmidtu
+this fork just serves to preserve the data in case the original repo goes down]

 ## Format of Word Frequency Report:
 - Field 1: Number of times word was encountered
 - Field 2: Word